-Ordinary users may hardly use registry editor, but advanced users may usually need to access Windows Registry Editor to perform some tasks.
-Now this post shows you six ways to access registry editor in Windows 10.
+Ordinary users may hardly use the registry editor, but advanced users may usually need to access Windows Registry Editor to perform some tasks.
+Now, this post shows you six ways to access registry editor in Windows 10.

 6 ways to access Registry Editor in Windows 10